tbsiAndrew/erp-food-qa/README.md

 - Offline operation when API is unavailable
 - Incremental model training with new data

+### 🔄 Approach 3: Incremental Training (New Feature)

+SMARTBITES now supports **incremental training** for the bread quality model.
+This allows you to fine-tune and update the YOLOv8 model with new labeled data without retraining from scratch.
+Incremental training is integrated across the backend, web UI, and Lark Base workflows:

+- **Web UI** (`train.html`): Select and annotate new training images, submit them for incremental training, and monitor progress live.
+- **Flask & FastAPI Integration** (`web/app.py`, `app/main.py`): Training images and labels are sent to the backend, which triggers incremental training when enough new data is available.
+- **Incremental Training Script** (`app/incremental_train.py`): Handles reorganizing new data, updating YOLO datasets, and fine-tuning the model using previous weights.
+Supports automatic retraining and dataset management.
+- **Lark Integration** (`app/integrations/lark.py`): Training items and annotations can be sourced from Lark Base, and training status is updated back to Lark.

+**Benefits:**
+- Continually improve model accuracy with new data
+- No need to retrain from scratch
+- Seamless workflow from annotation to training
+- Supports auto-retrain when enough images are collected

+See below for usage and workflow details.

 ### ⭐ Core Features
 - Real-time camera feed inspection
 - Automated grading (good/bad/defect)